Braunson/canadapost-barcode-extension/README.md

 Changelog
 ---------

-1.2.0 - CanadaPost has root domains from `canadapost.ca` -> `canadapost-postescanada.ca` (Thanks Edwin for pointing this out)
+1.2.0 - CanadaPost has root domains from `canadapost.ca` -> `canadapost-postescanada.ca` (Thanks Erwin for pointing this out)
 1.1.0 - CanadaPost has changed the URL returning the tracking information, updated match regex.
 1.0.0 - Released extension